-- AMP bears the risk of the energy market basis differentials caused by congestion and marginal losses from the PSEC Bus to the delivery point at the PJM/MISO border for the 184 MW being delivered to PJM.
+- AMP bears the risk of the energy market basis differentials caused by congestion and marginal losses from the PSEC Bus to the delivery point at the PJM/MISO border for AMP's share of PSEC being delivered to PJM.
 Costs associated with this risk will be included in Project power costs to be paid by all Participants. - PJM Participants bear the risk of the difference in LMPs from the PJM/MISO border to their delivery points.
-MISO Participants bear the risk of the difference in LMPs from the PSEC Bus to their delivery points.
-If available, Financial Transmission Rights ("FTRs") and Auction Revenue Rights ("ARRs"), MISO market hedging products, may be used to help manage this risk.
-Historical price differentials between the Project and the Participants' delivery points have ranged from \$6/MWh to \$13/MWh in Ohio and Michigan and greater than \$10/MWh in Virginia from July 2008 through June 2009. - Participants in PJM bear the risk of price differentials in the PJM capacity market prices between Locational Deliverability Areas ("LDAs") established within PJM.
+If AMP MISO Participants take delivery of PSEC, they would bear the risk of the difference in LMPs from the PSEC Bus to their delivery points.
+If available, MISO and PJM market hedging products may be used to help manage this risk.
+Historical price differentials between the Project and the Participants' delivery points have ranged from \$5/MWh to \$8/MWh in Ohio and Michigan and \$5/MWh to \$11/MWh in Virginia from July 2009 through June 2010.
+The range in LMPs for PJM Participants includes the projected \$2.00/MWh differential from the PSEC Bus to the PJM/MISO border which will be included in the Project power costs to be paid by all Participants - Participants in PJM bear the risk of price differentials in the PJM capacity market prices between Locational Deliverability Areas ("LDAs") established within PJM.
 As somewhat analogous to the energy market basis differentials, the capacity market may settle at different prices between the LDAs (i.e., the Participants may have to pay a different, higher price to serve their loads than the revenue they would receive from the capacity of the Project delivered to the PJM/MISO border).
-This is a risk for any Load Serving Entity ("LSE") meeting its capacity needs from resources outside of its LDA. - AMP will bear the cost of pancaked charges in the form of RTO administration fees and ancillary services charges for the point-to-point service to the PJM/MISO border (based on the existing
+This is a risk for any Load Serving Entity ("LSE") meeting its capacity needs from resources outside of its LDA. - AMP will be assessed the costs of pancaked charges in the form of RTO administration fees and ancillary services charges for the point-to-point service to the PJM/MISO border (based on the existing PJM and MISO seams arrangement and rate design).
+Costs associated with this risk will be included in Project power costs to be paid by all Participants.
+Under the current seams arrangement, firm point-to-point transmission charges are discounted to zero.
+Since FERC has not yet approved MISO's proposed changes to its seams arrangement, MISO's proposed MVP charge has not been included in the Projected Operating Results included in this Report.